prefko/portable-preferans-notation/README.md

 The id of the deal.

 #### deal order
 A 3 integer encoding of the order in which the players were dealt their cards.
 The last integer is the dealer.
-For example, **312** indicates that player 2 was the dealer and player 3 was the first one to receive the cards and thus also the first one to auction.
+For example, **312** indicates that player 2 was the dealer and player 3 was the first one to receive the cards and thus also the first one to bid.

 #### cards
 32 characters, each representing one of the cards as they were dealt to the players.
 First 10 characters were dealt to the first player, and so on.
 The last 2 characters represent the 2 talon cards.